Chilling Trump trial video: Police beg help, senators flee - WTMJ

 The vice president, who had been presiding over a session to certify Joe Biden’s victory over Trump — thus earning Trump’s censure — is shown being rushed to safety, where he sheltered in an office with his family just 100 feet from the rioters.
 Pelosi was evacuated from the complex as her staff hid behind doors in her suite of offices.

+Police, overwhelmed by the mob, frantically announce “we lost the line” and urge officers to safety.
+One officer is seen being crushed by the mob and prosecutors said another suffered a heart attack.
+One later died.

-Though most of the Senate jurors have clearly already made up their minds on acquittal or conviction, they were riveted on the video and audio as the rioters took over the chamber where the impeachment trial is now being held.
+Though most of the Senate jurors have clearly already made up their minds on acquittal or conviction, they sat riveted as video showed the rioters taking over the chamber where the impeachment trial is now being held.
 Screams from the audio filled the chamber.
-At times, it almost seemed as if some senators were seeing and hearing Trump for the first time as he urged his supporters on.

-“They did it because Donald Trump sent them on this mission,” said House prosecutor Stacey Plackett, the Democratic delegate representing the Virgin Islands.

 “President Trump put a target on their backs and his mob broke into the Capitol to hunt them down.”